imohitmayank/a_lazy_data_science_guide/docs/natural_language_processing/deepseek.md

 <figure markdown>
     ![](../imgs/nlp_deepseek_r1zero.png)
     <figcaption>AIME accuracy of DeepSeek-R1-Zero during training.
-For each question, [we] sample 16 responses and calculate the overall average accuracy to ensure a stable evaluation.
+For each question, [author] sample 16 responses and calculate the overall average accuracy to ensure a stable evaluation.
 [1]</figcaption>
 </figure>

 ### 2. Cold Start for DeepSeek-R1